 The value for VR1 is suitable for a 1mA meter - it can be increased if your meter is more sensitive, but don't use a really insensitive meter, because the output current from CMOS devices is limited.
 It's generally unwise to try to get more than around 5mA from the output, but you could parallel the last gate with U2C (as shown) to get up to 10mA if needed.
 The value of C1 will need to be increased for less sensitive movements.
 You will need to experiment with C1 until the display is steady enough to read easily, because meters usually have very different ballistics from each other.
 What works for me (if I ever decided to build a phase meter that I'll never use ) will not necessarily work for you.

-The Figure 3 and 4 circuits are simplified from the original, which used two trimpots for calibration.
-There is no reason to do so other than to correct for very small differences between the zener regulator voltages, and the error so-caused is negligible.
+The Figure 3 and 4 circuits are simplified from the original, but still use two trimpots for calibration.
+VR1 is (nominally) the calibration for full scale positive and VR2 is for full scale negative.
+However, the two trimpots are interactive and you'll need to adjust each in turn several times to get the two extremes right.
+Although calibration is important, it's not worth the effort to attempt perfect results.
 When a phase meter is in use, the reading shown is neither steady nor intended for high accuracy measurement.
 This being the case, small errors are of no consequence and can be ignored.

-Otherwise, the calibration process is much the same as for the Figure 1 and 5 versions.
+Otherwise, the calibration process is not hugely different from the Figure 1 and 5 versions.
 Apply the same signal to both channels, and adjust VR1 until the meter reads full scale to the right (+1).
-With no signal (short the inputs) the meter should read zero (centre scale) and with one channel inverted it should read full scale left (-1).
+With no signal (short the inputs) the meter should read zero (centre scale) and with one channel inverted adjust VR2 until it reads full scale left (-1).
+Repeat as needed.